watzenare/PushApi/README.md

 - Use [Forever](http://github.com/nodejitsu/forever) with the workers.
 - Develop tests (it is one of the most important things while programing and I haven't got time to develop it yet).
 - To log most of the functionalities.
+- Add multilevel security (One App to rule them all).
 - Create some kind of mail template in order to send a better email.

 Thank you.